luttje/glua-api-snippets/README.md

 1. Install the EmmyLua extension for your editor of choice <small>*([EmmyLua VSCode Extension](https://marketplace.visualstudio.com/items?itemName=tangzx.emmylua) | [EmmyLua IntelliJ Plugin](https://plugins.jetbrains.com/plugin/9768-emmylua))*</small>

-2. Download the latest Lua release named something like `YYYY-MM-DDTHH-MM-SS.000Z.lua.zip` from [🔗 the releases page](https://github.com/luttje/glua-api-snippets/releases).
+2. Download the latest Lua release named something like `YYYY-MM-DD_HH-MM-SS.lua.zip` from [🔗 the releases page](https://github.com/luttje/glua-api-snippets/releases).

 3. Extract the downloaded release to a directory on your computer.
 We'll use `~/glua-api-snippets` as an example.